Thomas-Frew/Weather-Aggregation-Server/README.md

 ## Tests and Test Coverage

 A lot of effort has been put into producing tests with significant coverage.
-Each file in `/src/weatheraggregation/test` contains a test suite associated with one class in the system (except `MixedTests`).
+Each file in `/src/weatheraggregation/test` contains a test suite associated with one class in the system.

 Run the tests by running the TestRunner class in IntelliJ, or by compiling with Maven using:
 ```